Are You Eligible for Chapter 7 Bankruptcy or Chapter 13 Bankruptcy?

 Due to the complexity of bankruptcy law, there is a great deal of confusion surrounding the process.
-Many people understand that several different types of bankruptcy exist, but are not sure how they play out in practice.
-Those who consider filing bankruptcy are best served by understanding the differences between the most frequent types of bankruptcy: Chapter 13 and Chapter 7.
+Many people understand that several different types of bankruptcy exist, but they are not sure how they play out in practice.
+Those who consider filing bankruptcy are best served by understanding the differences between the most frequent types of bankruptcy: Chapter 13 bankruptcy and Chapter 7 bankruptcy.

 Chapter 7 Bankruptcy

 Chapter 7 bankruptcy, often called a “liquidation” or “clean slate” bankruptcy, ends with the liquidation of nonexempt assets and the distribution of proceeds to priority creditors.
 The filer does not lose all possessions, and some things are exempt from liquidation, including certain types of home equity, a vehicle, certain savings and certain household property.
 Many of those who go through a Chapter 7 bankruptcy proceeding have assets that fall under exemptions, so they pay their creditors nothing.